lawal-zulu/Data-Analyst-Scientist-Salary-Analysis/README.md

 I came across this custom or hypothetical dataset of salaries of different professionals including data analyst and scientists on Kaggle which I found really interesting and when I got an idea of what I could create with the data set I downloaded the CSV file.
 ## The data contains just one sheet with 9 columns and 6703 rows.
 ![](Data_sourcing.PNG)
+Here's a link to the Dataste on Kaggle:(https://www.kaggle.com/datasets/veronikanikaaa/salary-data-based-on-country-and-race)

 # DATA CLEANING AND TRANSFORMATION
  The data was efficiently cleaned and made more usable using Microsoft SQL Server.
 Some of the transformation and cleaning ai effected are as follow;